 - The elderly person withdraws physically and/or emotionally.

-- The elderly person is suddenly restricted on whom they can see.
+- The elderly person is suddenly restricted regarding whom they can see.

 - The elderly person becomes confused or extremely forgetful.